renovate-bot/khulnasoft-lab-_-tracker/docs/docs/flags/events.1.md

 - Event or set name: Select specific events using 'event-name1,event-name2...' or predefined event sets using 'event_set_name1,event_set_name2...'.
 To exclude events, prepend the event name with a dash '-': '-event-name'.

-- Event arguments: Filter events based on their arguments using 'event-name.args.event_arg'.
-The event argument expression follows the syntax of a string expression.
+- Event data: Filter events based on their data using 'event-name.data.event_data'.
+The event data expression follows the syntax of a string expression.

 - Event return value: Filter events based on their return value using 'event-name.retval'.
 The event return value expression follows the syntax of a numerical expression.

-- Event context fields: Filter events based on the non-argument fields defined in the trace.Event struct using 'event-name.context.field'.
+- Event scope fields: Filter events based on the non-argument fields defined in the trace.Event struct using 'event-name.scope.field'.
 Refer to the json tags in the trace.Event struct located in the types/trace package for the correct field names, and the event filtering section in the documentation for a full list.

 ## FILTER EXPRESSION